-The following are the plans for FY2019-2020:
+The following are the plans for FY2020-2021:

-- 1. Start the collection of the 2018 annual energy demand and supply data from December 2019; - 2.
-Publish the APEC Energy Statistics 2017 and APEC Energy Handbook 2017; - 3.
+- 1. Collect, process and analyse the 2018 annual energy demand and supply data; - 2.
+Publish the APEC Energy Statistics 2018 and APEC Energy Handbook 2018; - 3.
 Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; and - 4.
-Run the EGEDA Training Program on Energy Statistics. - > The short-term and middle-term training courses will be held in October 2020.
+Run the EGEDA Training Program on Energy Statistics. - ➤ The short-term and middle-term training courses will commence in October 2020, most probably via online.